victor-porcar/victor-porcar.github.io/README.md

 ### Manage Bookmarks

-Let's assume you have exported your bookmarks as *HTML NETSCAPE-Bookmark-file-1" DOCTYPE* format from your browser in directory`$HOME/Bookmarks`.
+Let's assume you have exported your bookmarks as *HTML NETSCAPE-Bookmark-file-1" DOCTYPE* format from your browser in directory`$HOME/Bookmarks`.<br>
-Let's assume you have all your technical bookmarks in folder "IT" of your bookmarks hierarchy.
+Let's assume you have all your technical bookmarks in folder "IT" of your bookmarks hierarchy.<br>
 At this point you can execute:

 ```